John-Cavalcanti/Wine-Quality-RandomForest/README.md

 # Wine-Quality-RandomForest

-This notebook is a visualization about a dataset that evaluates wine quality based on various aspects alcohol, some types of acid, sulphates etc.
+This notebook is a visualization and a machine learning training about a dataset that evaluates wine quality based on various aspects alcohol, some types of acid, sulphates etc.

 ## How to execute it